 If you spotted termite activity in your home, a targeted spray can be the right first move.
 You do not always need a tent or a $2,000 professional treatment.
 Sometimes a good foam or aerosol, applied exactly where termites are living, gets the job done.

 However, not all sprays work the same way.
 The wrong choice can mean wasted money — and termites that simply move deeper.
-This article compares the three strongest options on Amazon right now.
-It explains what each one is best for and helps you pick the right product for your situation.
+This article compares the three strongest options for spot treatment, explains what each one is best for, and helps you pick the right product for your situation.

 If the infestation turns out to be larger, it is worth reading our guides on termiticides and termite fumigation.